 6. Adjust Your Diet

 A good diet is important for overall hair health.
 Adding extra hair-strengthening nutrients into your diet in the forms of certain foods or supplements will help fuel growth and maintain hair health.
-Iron-rich proteins found in meats, egg whites, nuts, and spinach will help rebuild hair that has recently been weakened by color treatment.
+Iron-rich proteins found in meats, egg whites, nuts, and bone broth will help rebuild hair that has recently been weakened by color treatment.

 7. Use Toner